pagerange/metaparsedown/README.md

 MetaParsedown extends **erusev/parsedown**, a very nice markdown parser, by adding the ability to have metadata in markdown files.
 I created this because we were creating a markdown document management system and needed a way to add metadata to each file.
 The other option was a separate metadata file for each markdown file, which is fine, but seemed cumborsome for those creating the documents.
 This way seemed easier and is pretty easy to use.

-MetaParsedown retains all the functionality of **erusev\parsedown**, but adds two methods:
+MetaParsedown retains all the functionality of **erusev/parsedown**, but adds two methods:

 * **meta($markdown)** -- returns an array of the key/value pair metadata tags in the markdown
 * **noMeta($markdown)** -- returns the parsed mardown with the metadata removed for HTML output